VirtualAcorn Technical support:

 270 : VDU 3

-It's a very trivial task to alter any single tasking program that prints out text to work on VirtualAcorn and I thank Stuart for his creative solution to a long running issue for some users.
+It's a very trivial task to alter any single tasking BASIC program that prints out text to work using the above method and we thank Stuart for his creative solution.